Frequently Asked Questions

 How does the visa process work?

-Once all admission requirements have been met, an acceptance letter and I-20 form will be issued and mailed to you.
+Once all admission requirements have been met, an acceptance letter and I-20 form will be issued and electronically delivered to you.
 The I-20 form is an important document which is required by the U.S. embassy to process an F-1 student visa.
 You can then schedule a visa interview at your local U.S. embassy.
 For more information, visit our page on How to Obtain a Visa.

 Are there any employment opportunities for international students?